authelia/authelia/docs/configuration/identity-providers/oidc.md

 #### secret

 The shared secret between Authelia and the application consuming this client.
+Currently this is stored in plain text.

 #### policy